aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 * A registry for solver Docker image files, provided by the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service.
 * A compute environment to support automated launching of containers on compute resources, provided by the [Elastic Container Service](https://aws.amazon.com/ecs/) (ECS) service.
 * A storage location for solver queries that uses the [Simple Storage Service](https://aws.amazon.com/s3/) (S3) service.
-* A distributed file system that can be used for communication between leader and worker solvers, using the [Elastic File System](https://aws.amazon.com/efs/) (EFS) service.
 * A problem queue that the solver leader uses to extract the next problem to solve, provided by the [Simple Queue Service](https://aws.amazon.com/sqs/) (SQS).

 You can click the links about for more specifics on each each of the services.